davestewart/davestewart-content/content/blog/work/hackathon-guide/index.md

 ---
+date: 2023-05-10
 description: An intro to hackathons and how to get the most out of them
-date: 2023-05-10
+summary: |
+  Actionable advice for getting the most out of hackathons — covering preparation, team dynamics, time management, and how to approach building and presenting within tight constraints.
 media:
   featured: ./images/featured.jpg
   thumbnail: ./images/thumbnail.jpg